ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- n_out

-		- is a scalar variable of type Int32 that holds the number of variables in the transformed problem.
+		- is a scalar variable of type INT that holds the number of variables in the transformed problem.

 	*
 		- m_out

-		- is a scalar variable of type Int32 that holds the number of general linear constraints in the transformed problem.
+		- is a scalar variable of type INT that holds the number of general linear constraints in the transformed problem.

 	*
 		- H_ne_out

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of $H$ in the transformed problem.
+		- is a scalar variable of type INT that holds the number of entries in the lower triangular part of $H$ in the transformed problem.

 	*
 		- A_ne_out

-		- is a scalar variable of type Int32 that holds the number of entries in $A$ in the transformed problem.
+		- is a scalar variable of type INT that holds the number of entries in $A$ in the transformed problem.

 .. index:: pair: function; presolve_transform_problem
 .. _doxid-galahad__presolve_8h_1af6da8ac04a1d4fdfd1b91cd8868791a1: